-HDD will be performed in accordance with the Horizontal Directional Drilling Preliminary Site Investigation and Planning Report included as Appendix J, the specifications described in Section 4.2.1 "Installation and the Performance Controls" below, the Inadvertent Release and Recovery Plan included as Appendix J, and the BMP Document (BMP Document, Section 8.1).
+Horizontal direction drilling (HDD) will be performed in accordance with the Horizontal Direction Drilling Preliminary Site Investigation and Planning Report included as Appendix J, the specifications described in Section 4.2.1 "Installation and the Performance Controls" below, Inadvertent Release and Recovery Plan included as Appendix J, and the BMP document (BMP Document, Section 8.1).
 Dewatering procedures at the bore pits are described in Section 4.3.2.
-Table 4-1 describes the locations of HDD in Segment 8.
+Table 4-1 describes the locations of HDD in Segment 12.
 More specific design details are included in Appendix J and the HDD design drawings in Appendix C.